blendle/object-cache/README.md

 Cache.backend = Redis.new
 ```

-The Ruby Redis library has primary/replicas support [buit-in using Redis
+The Ruby Redis library has primary/replicas support [built-in using Redis
 Sentinel][sentinel].

 If however, you have your own setup, and want the writes and reads to be